rnorth/dropwizard-markdown-assets-bundle-demo/docs/index.md

 In real life this document could be used to describe what the application does, usage instructions, API docs etc.

+For example, if your dropwizard service exposes API endpoints under `/api/...`, then adding this bundle would allow you to serve up documentation under `/docs/` (or any other paths of your choosing).
+This demo shows presentation of documentation without actually exposing any useful API endpoints.

 This demo just shows a few features of the bundle:
 * markdown formatting
 * syntax highlighting
 * diagrams support
 * inline HTML and JS support

-...
-See [the Github project repo](https://github.com/rnorth/dropwizard-markdown-assets-bundle) for full documentation.
+See [the Github project repo](https://github.com/rnorth/dropwizard-markdown-assets-bundle) for full documentation for the bundle.

+The [Github repo for this demo](https://github.com/rnorth/dropwizard-markdown-assets-bundle-demo) shows how it can be used in practice.

 ## Demo content